Home

 High speeds mean high air resistance and high fuel consumption

-It is also important to maintain a steady throttle as your car consumes less petrol than it does when varying throttle depending on, for example, traffic density.
-A car that maintains a constant speed consumes less fuel than one that is accelerating.
+It is also important to maintain a steady throttle, as your car uses less fuel when you drive smoothly than when you keep varying the throttle, for example because of changing traffic conditions.
+A car that maintains a steady speed consumes less fuel than one that is accelerating.

 Driving at a lower speed and with a steady throttle not only reduces fuel consumption and the emission of air pollutants, but also the amount of particles produced by tyre, road surface and brake wear.